svikashk/docs/guide/developers.md

 ![View tasks assigned to you from My Tasks](/guide/assets/uploads/zepel-my-tasks.png "My Tasks")

-If you haven't already, you should also add a Board to your project that fits your workflow.
+If you haven't already, you should also add a Board to your squad that fits your workflow.
 Not to worry about disrupting your designer's workflow.
-In Zepel, every team can add Boards within a project.
+In Zepel, every team can add Boards within a squad.
 That way, everyone gets to work just the way they want.

 ---